Department of Psychology at Illinois State University

 Our Graduate Programs have all of the available accreditations and approvals suggested for higher quality training, comprehensive curricular content, and properly supervised field experiences.
-The doctoral program is accredited by the Commission on Accreditation of the American Psychological Association (750 First Street, NW, Washington, DC 20002-4242, 202/336-5979), and approved by the National Council for Accreditation of Teacher Education (NCATE) and the National Association of School Psychologists (NASP).
-Our specialist program is approved by NCATE and NASP.
+The doctoral program is accredited by the Commission on Accreditation of the American Psychological Association (750 First Street, NW, Washington, DC 20002-4242, 202/336-5979), and approved by the National Association of School Psychologists (NASP) and the Council for Accreditation of Educator Preparation (CAEP) (formerly National Council for Accreditation of Teacher Education) and.
+Our specialist program is approved by NASP and CAEP.
 The doctoral and specialist programs are also approved by the Illinois State Board of Education.

 School psychologists are identified as the best social services job by U.S. News and World Report (2012).
 According to U.S. News:

 In the coming years, classrooms will swell and educate more students who have special needs, learning disabilities, and behavioral issues.
 Schools tending to their needs will increase demand for school psychologists.
 The Bureau of Labor and Statistics (BLS) expects employment growth of nearly 22 percent in the occupation by 2020.
 Best Social Services Jobs